Climate-Dynamics/climatedynamics-web/source/net/opp.rst

 Positions
 ---------

+..
 There are currently no funded positions available.

+- Sebastian G. Mutz is a supervisor in the `ExaGeo programme <\https://www.exageo.org/>`_.
+If you are interested in any of the advertised projects, you can `apply here <\https://www.exageo.org/apply/>`_.

+- Sebastian G. Mutz is a supervisor in the `DiveIn programme <\https://www.divein.org.uk/>`_.
+If you are interested in working out a project with Sebastian, you can `apply here <\https://www.divein.org.uk/apply/>`_.

 .. note::